velikodniy/gcp-spending-guard/README.md

 You don't have to change the body of the message.
 The only significant part is the fact that `costAmount` > `budgetAmount`.

+Once the command is executed, you'll see in the console that functions, buckets and other paid services are disabled.
+You'll need to add billing account manually to re-enable them.

 ## Requirements

 - Terraform >= 1.0.0